DEFRA/design-standards/README.md

 ### Colour

-Colors should be consistent with the [GOV.UK front end kit](https://design-system.service.gov.uk/styles/colour/).
+Colours should be consistent with the [GOV.UK front end kit](https://design-system.service.gov.uk/styles/colour/).

-Agency or department colours can be used sparingly for example in headers or navigation.
+Agency or department colours can be used sparingly, for example in headers or navigation.

 You must make sure that the contrast ratio of text and interactive elements in your service meets [level AA of the Web Content Accessibility Guidelines (WCAG 2.1)](https://www.w3.org/TR/WCAG21/#contrast-minimum).